Bliksempie/fractured-world/tools/show_if.md

 - none - a player must not have any of the items to unlock this section

 ### The context section keys are:

-- at-location
+- has-item - possession of item is a requirement.
-- found-item - posession of item is requirement.
+- has-seen - need to have seen an item is a requirement.
+Similar to has-item, but more for items that you can't take, like landmarks.
-- discussed-item - need to discuss the item with companions for more clarity before useful.
+- has-discussed - need to discuss the item with companions for more clarity before it becomes useful.
-- repaired-item - if an item is broken or not working for any reason, needs to be repaired before useful.
+- has-analyzed - if an item requires in-depth analysis beyond basic discussion before it becomes useful.
+Reveals if an item needs to be repaired.
-- analyzed-item - if an item requires indepth analysis beyond basic discussion before useful.
+- has-repaired - if an item is broken or not working for any reason, needs to be repaired before it becomes useful.

 ### Filters